Writing YA and Children’s Fiction

 What does this course give you?

-- Weekly writing workshops with Catherine Johnson and your student peers, taking place in a secure group space, hosted on a tried-and-tested educational online platform.
+- Participation in weekly writing workshops with Catherine Johnson and your student peers, taking place in a secure group space, hosted on our exclusive Learn platform.
+Each student will receive two dedicated workshops on their novel-in-progress across the course.

 - Two 45-minute, one-to-one tutorials with Catherine, delivered on the phone or by Skype (depending on student’s choice), and scheduled in consultation with you.
 Students can focus the tutorials on their particular concerns and questions on key issues such as how to develop their storyline, how to write good dialogue, etc.

-- Weekly video teaching sessions on key topics with Catherine, and homework to include writing exercises, discussion and preparing synopses.
+- Weekly video teaching sessions and notes on key topics with Catherine, and homework to include writing exercises and discussion.
+Catherine will lead discussions on the teaching topics in our dedicated student forums.

-- A session for dialogue and Q&As with Curtis Brown and C&W literary agents specialising in children’s and Young Adult fiction.
+- A Q&A session with Curtis Brown and C&W literary agents specialising in children’s and Young Adult fiction.

-- A first-page workshop offering direct feedback for all students on their opening pages.
+- A synopsis workshop with Catherine, offering direct feedback for all students on their synopses.

 - A secure discussion space to share material and thoughts with your student peer group informally.